Skip to main content

 Animal Care and Use

-Funded projects involving vertebrate animals used in research must be approved by the Institutional Animal Care and Use Committee (IACUC) before they are implemented.
-The required application forms are available from Dr. Dan Janik, Chair, IACUC, telephone 715-836-5023.
+Funded projects involving vertebrate animals used in research must be approved by the Institutional Animal Care and Use Committee (IACUC) before the projects are implemented.
+Any research project, either funded or unfunded, originated at or supported by the university, that involves vertebrate animals, must be reviewed and approved by IACUC.

 Proposal Review

 Grant programs have different review processes and criteria.
-The majority of the proposals submitted for review have a significant amount of paperwork that requires time to process.
-Processing a proposal typically takes 3 to 6 weeks, depending on the program, the number of submissions, the availability of reviewers, and the availability of the clerical staff.
+Processing a proposal typically takes 3 to 6 weeks.
 Please refer to the specific program's guidelines or contact ORSP at orsp@uwec.edu or 715-836-3405 with questions.

 Publications